 Not always though - certain illnesses do not elicit the 'casserole' response."

-Maybe people keep their distance because they feel that the relationship is now regarded one-way and they may get nothing back as it is yet to be considered noble to support those with mental health struggles/brain injuries (like it is with less debilitating illnesses that may physically present themselves), instead dismissing/avoiding/shaming/ignoring seems to be the accepted tactic by many in our present society #bethechange.
+Maybe people keep their distance because they feel that the relationship is now regarded one-way and they may get nothing back as it is yet to be considered noble to support those with mental health struggles/brain injuries (like it is with less-debilitating illnesses that may physically present themselves), instead dismissing/avoiding/shaming/ignoring seems to be the accepted tactic by many in our present society #bethechange.

-Think about it; when was the last time you cooked a meal as a supportive gesture for someone struggling with their mind?
+Think about it; when was the last time you cooked a meal as a supportive gesture for someone seriously struggling with their mind?

-Thank you to the truly thoughtful souls who go against the (present) norm and have so kindly given considerate treats in my (mighty-long) hour of need, there definitely have been some compassionate supporters out there (and them + the divine meals are easily stored in the long-term memory bank so not necessarily done in vain #emotionalattachment), with a special mention to Jack Attack & especially Mother Duck, who give such scrumptious joy on a regular basis
+Thank you to the truly thoughtful souls who go against the (present) norm and have so kindly given considerate treats in my (mighty-long) hour of need, there definitely have been some compassionate supporters out there (and them + the divine meals are easily stored in the long-term memory bank so not necessarily done in vain #emotionalattachment), with a special mention to li'l sister, Jack Attack, & especially Mother Duck, who give such scrumptious joy on a regular basis

-Have you ever also noticed this concerning & incredibly ignorant trend (detailed in telling article by Australia's SBSbelow)?
+Have you ever also noticed this concerning & incredibly ignorant trend (detailed in telling article by Australia's SBS, below)?

 "The fact is that this is the second time in six months that I’ve faced a major health crisis, but it’s the first time that I’ve had anyone cook for me or bring me flowers.